Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Find the degree of the polynomial.

 Note: It is guaranteed that there exists at least one term with non-zero coefficient.

+DAY 23:
+Remove Bad elements
+Chef has an array A of length N.

+In one operation, Chef can remove any one element from the array.

+Determine the minimum number of operations required to make all the elements same.